robcast/digilib/doc/src/site/markdown/java-settings.md

 The actual codec implementation used is logged by digilib in debug mode, e.g.

     1564059 [http-apr-9092-exec-4] DEBUG digilib.image.DocuImage  - ImageIO: this reader: class com.twelvemonkeys.imageio.plugins.jpeg.JPEGImageReader

+(Robert Casties, Oct 2015)

+You can now use the TwelveMonkeys codecs instead of the default JAI-ImageIO by [building digilib](build-maven.html) with the Maven-Parameter `imageio=12m`:

+    mvn -Dimageio=12m package

 # Codec performance